AmineBoussetta/RideNow/README.md

 - Each service has its own SQLite database
 - Services can be scaled independently
 - Health check endpoints available for monitoring
+- Ride Service orchestrates the booking flow by calling other services

 ## 🔧 Prerequisites